major macro economic indicators

-- High levels of remittances from expatriate workers
+- High remittances from expatriate workers (16,2% of GDP)

-- Low participation rate (47%), high structural unemployment and lack of productivity due to inadequate training
+- Low employment rate (47%), high structural unemployment and lack of productivity

-- Sustained emigration to the EU by young people, who face 35% unemployment
+- Sustained emigration to the EU of young people facing 36.4% unemployment

-- Inadequate transport, energy, health and education infrastructure
+- Insufficient transport, energy, health and education infrastructure